K. P. Kesava Menon: Mathrubhumi

-Kesava Menon established Mathrubhumi in 1923.
+Kesava Menon established the Malayalam language newspaper, Mathrubhumi in 1923.
 He was its Chief Editor from the beginning till his death, except for a brief interregnum he moved out of Kerala and went to practice law in Malaysia and Singapore.
 There also he was actively involved in nationalist movements.
-His autobiography has been published by Mathrubhumi Books.
+His autobiography, with the Malayalm title "Kazhinya Kaalam" and the English translation, "Bygone Days" has been published by Mathrubhumi Books.

 Personal life

-Kesava Menon married Akathethara Manikyamelidam Laxmi Nethyaramma.
-Palakkatsseri Valiyaraja Manikyamelidam Shekhari Varma (the former Maharajah of Palghat) was the second of his five children (Since the first and second Rajas are residing outside India, it was the third Raja, KK Itti Pangi Achan who performed the religious duties on their behalf).
+Kesava Menon married Akathethara Malikalmaladom Laxmi Nethyaramma.
+Palakkatsseri Valiyaraja Malikalmaladom Shekhari (M.S.)
+Varma (the former Maharajah of Palghat) was the second of his five children (Since the first and second Rajas are residing outside India, it was the third Raja, KK Itti Pangi Achan who performed the religious duties on their behalf).
 The other four children are: Chellamma, Thankam, Padmini and Leela.
+The noted Malayalam film playback singer K. P. Udayabhanu was his nephew, being the son of his sister Ammu Nethyaramma.